 Companies don’t always tell you a lot about how everything is cooked or where all of their ingredients come from.
 Even the numbers on the label aren’t as helpful as they could be, making comparisons hard.
 The more detail you can get about these things, the better.

-Expect quality pet food to cost a lot more, but make sure you’re actually getting your money’s worth.
+Expect quality pet food to cost a lot more, but make sure you’re actually getting the best food for the money.
 And remember that good dog food companies don’t make it difficult to find things out.
 They’re proud of what they make, and they want you to know that.

 The product labels on quality dog foods will have more detailed information, not just fancy marketing.
 Their website should get even more specific.
 Of course, you’ll see the result in your pet’s health as well.
 Now, let's take a closer look at how you can ensure your dog gets plenty of meat that is actually of good quality and beneficial for his health.

 15 Ways to Ensure Your Dog Gets Quality Meat

 1 Look for a biologically appropriate diet

 Physiology sets what we and our dogs should eat, and how much of that we should consume.
 With today's ever-expanding waistlines, we all seem to have forgotten, but this is definitely true for dogs and cats too.

-As more recent studies indicate, we should all be aware what a diet of processed food does to health, and the growing epidemic of obesity in the human and canine worlds should be a big indicator.
+As more recent studies indicate, we should all be aware what a diet of processed food does to health, and the growing epidemic of obesity in the human and canine worlds should be a big indicator (Pretlow et al. 2016).